Fittocode/Journal-app/README.md

 That's why I decided to build an application very much reminiscient of Twitter, but also very much NOT twitter.
 No endless threads from people you don't even follow, no political mud-slinging, no ADHD-inducing information overload.
 In essence, freedom.
 A freedom to express your thoughts, however personal, in a sacred place, like that of a church or synagogue——just one that reflects the latest trends in UI.

+# Features

+A search bar that allows you to filter all topics and entries by either topic title, body content, or keyword tags, bringing up only the entries that match your search criteria.

+The ability to easily add entries to pre-existing topics, creating threads of ideas building off one another, or create new topics entirely.

+The ability to delete existing entries.

-Try it out!
+# Try it out!

 https://zealous-kepler-ab4529.netlify.app/

-Current Stack choices:
+# Current Stack choices:

 A Front-end only React app, styled wtih Sass.